-The Company's target customers includes gaming operators, such as sports books, land-based groups, media companies, big database groups and other operators who wish to quickly and easily break into the DFS industry with a customized software solution.
+The Company's target customers include gaming operators, such as sports books, land-based groups, media companies, big database groups and other operators who wish to quickly and easily break into the DFS industry with a customized software solution.
 The Company will allow its customers to seamlessly integrate into its DFS Product thereby allowing their individual end users easy access to a variety of DFS contests and content.
 The Company's customers will also have the option to offer ring-fenced (internal) contests for their own database or join networked contests with all of the Company's customers.

 The Company has three sources of revenue.
-The first are set up fees which typically pay for the integration, customization and branding of the customer site for the use of our DFS product.
-The second is for licensing and use of the Company's software as a SaaS solution.
+The first are set-up fees which typically pay for the integration, customization and branding of the customer site for the use of our DFS product.
+The second is for licensing and use of the Company's software-as-a-solution (SaaS).
 The third is for managed services, which is for marketing and support services for customers requiring fully managed services of the Company's staff.

 The Company's revenues have been earned from licensing the Company's software to its Italian based customers, or set-up fees paid when these customers went live with the software.
-When a new customer goes live a set-up fee may be payable, there were no set-up fees earned in the six months to June 30, 2019, but in the six months to June 30, 2018 there were \$23,012 in set-up fees earned from the customer that went live in that period.
-Software licensing revenue from customers consisted of \$50,789 in the six months ended June 30, 2019 and \$24,928 in the six months ended June 30, 2018.
+When a new customer goes live a set-up fee may be payable.
+There were no set-up fees earned in the twelve months to December 31, 2019, but in the year ended December 31, 2018 there were \$23,012 in set-up fees earned from customers that went live in that period.
+Software licensing revenue from customers consisted of \$50,789 in the year ended December 31, 2019 and \$106,889 in the year ended December 31, 2018.

 The online gaming industry is heavily regulated and it is the Company's intention to only provide its product to customers who hold an appropriate gambling license.
-Initially the Company's target markets are Europe, Asia and Latin America.
+Initially, the Company's target markets are Europe, Asia and Latin America.